unionj-cloud/go-doudou/README_zh.md

 # go-doudou

-> Gossip Protocol Distributed Golang Microservice Framework
+> Gossip Protocol Decentralized Golang Microservice Framework

 - 💡 Starts from golang interface, no need to learn new IDL(interface definition language).
 - 🛠️ Built-in SWIM gossip protocol based service register and discovery mechanism to help you build a robust, scalable and decentralized service cluster.